- Mupirocin topical ointment is available as a brand-name drug. It’s also available as a generic drug. Brand name: Centany.

 Call your doctor right away if you have serious side effects.
 Call 911 if your symptoms feel life-threatening or if you think you’re having a medical emergency.
 Serious side effects and their symptoms can include the following:

 - Diarrhea that doesn’t go away.
-The diarrhea may be due to an infection.
+The diarrhea may be due to an infection caused by the bacteria Clostridium difficile, which is often called C. difficile or C. diff.

 An interaction is when a substance changes the way a drug works.
 This can be harmful or prevent the drug from working well.
 To help prevent interactions, your doctor should manage all of your medications carefully.
 Be sure to tell your doctor about all medications, vitamins, or herbs you’re taking.